 San Luis Valley - Photography Tour/Workshop

 A personalized, custom one on one photography tour/workshop offered year round in the San Luis Valley with a focus on expansive vistas, landscape, architecture, nature and wildlife.
 You will see some of the most spectacular scenery in northern New Mexico and southern Colorado.
-One of the objectives is to capture the essence of the places we visit and ultimately express one’s own journey within and through photography.
-This is a hands on photography experience, with instruction for beginner to advanced photographers, who are looking to expand their horizons.

 8 hour day - $450 - per person.
 This time frame will include travel to chosen locations and shooting with hands on instruction as needed.